brentonsummers/brentonsummers/README.md

 - 👋 Hi, I’m @brentonsummers
 - I’m interested in analytics, sports, and fitness
-- I’m currently learning multivariate statistics (PCA + Cluster Analysis + Hotelling T2 Tests), and Tableau
+- I’m currently exploring statistical learning and data visualization

 <!---
 brentonsummers/brentonsummers is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.